If you’re considering using monobenzone to achieve a lighter complexion — stop.

-Of all the chemicals that bleach the skin, monobenzone is the worst thing anyone with normal skin can use.
-And by ‘normal skin’, I mean the skin of someone without vitiligo.
+Of all the chemicals that bleach the skin, monobenzone may be the worst thing anyone without vitiligo can use.

-- If you have dark marks from acne, scars or melasma, you have normal skin.
+If you have dark marks from acne, scars or melasma, monobenzone is not the solution.

 - Genetic causes